History of philosophy in Pakistan

 M.A.
 Jinnah (middle) and Fatima Jinnah (3rd right), stands with the Muslim philosophers at the convention who presented the Idea of Pakistan, circa before 1947.

-The History of philosophy in Pakistan is the philosophical activity or the philosophical academic output both within Pakistan and abroad.
+The history of philosophy in Pakistan is the philosophical activity or the philosophical academic output both within Pakistan and abroad.
 It encompasses the history of philosophy in the state of Pakistan, and its relations with nature, science, logic, culture, religion, and politics from antiquity in continuity after its establishment in August 1947.
 Historically, the promulgation of Philosophy in what is now Pakistan has been in relation to Indian Philosophy as well as Persianate philosophy.

 In an editorial written by critic Bina Shah in Express Tribune in 2012, "the philosophical activities in Pakistan can nevertheless both reflects and shapes the collected Pakistani identity over the history of the nation."

 History

 Ancient Era

-The region that makes up Pakistan lies on the core of the Indus Basin, and has been inhabited in continuity for millennia, the earliest works of Philosophy done in Ancient India involved the Vedas and the Upanishads.
-The Rigveda, the first of the four Vedas, was composed around the Punjab region present in Modern Pakistan and Northwestern India, where early Vedic schools also existed.
+The region that makes up Pakistan lies on the core of the Indus Basin, and has been inhabited in continuity for millennia, the earliest known works of Philosophy done in Ancient India involved the Vedas and the Upanishads.

+The Rigveda, the first of the four Vedas, was composed in the Punjab region present in Modern Pakistan and Northwestern India, where early Vedic schools also existed.
 During the Vedic era, metaphysical concepts such as the ones on existence in the Nasadiya Sukta and on creation in the Hiraṇyagarbha Sūkta were prominent.
 The Vedic concept of cosmic order developed firstly among priest-philosophers dwelling along the Indus Basin, which provided the metaphysical foundation for later developments in the Dharmic traditions.

-The renowned Institute of Ancient Taxila was established around the 6th century BC in the city of Taxila in Northern Punjab as seat of Jain philosophy, which evolved into a center of Buddhist and Vedic teachings as well as a hub of education in religious and secular topics in South Asia and beyond for centuries to come.
+The renowned Institute of Ancient Taxila was established around the 6th century BC in the city of Taxila in Northern Punjab as an Achaemenid Satrapal capital, and a seat of Vedic philosophy.
+It later evolved into a center of Jain philosophy, and most prominently, of Buddhist teachings as well as a hub of education in religious and secular topics in South Asia and beyond for centuries to come.
 Gandhara in Northern Pakistan itself would continue to serve as a prominent center of philosophy in the Asian continent for many centuries.

 Pāṇini, an ancient Sanskrit Grammarian was born in the region of Modern Pakistan roughly around the 7th, 6th or the 4th century BC.
 Considered the greatest linguist of antiquity, his primary work, the Aṣṭādhyāyī, brought forth an algorithmic approach to grammar and a formal model of language.
 Since the exposure of European scholars to his works in the 19th century, Pāṇini has largely been considered the "first descriptive linguist" in history, and even labelled as "the father of linguistics".
 His approach to grammar influenced such foundational linguists as Ferdinand de Saussure and Leonard Bloomfield.
 The rigorous formal system developed by Pāṇini far predates the 19th century innovations of Gottlob Frege and the subsequent development of mathematical logic.
-Pingala, an ancient Indian mathematician is often considered by some to be his brother.
+He is sometimes also believed to have anticipated formal-systems thinking 2,300 years in advance.